-Numerous opportunities for financial aid exist for students at NYITCOM in the form of loans, scholarships, and grants.
+Numerous opportunities for financial aid exist for students at the College of Osteopathic Medicine in the form of loans, scholarships, and grants.

-The financial aid office administers aid to students pursuing an osteopathic education.
+The financial aid office administers aid to students pursuing an education at NYITCOM.
 To be eligible for financial aid during any academic year, the student must meet four criteria: